Student loan interest tax deductions

 Student loan tax credits

 - American Opportunity Tax Credit: Undergraduates can take a credit for books, supplies, and tuition and fees.
-This credit may be available if your modified, adjusted gross income is less than $90,000 (less than $180,000 if filing jointly).
+This credit may be available if your modified, adjusted gross income is $80,000 or less ($160,000 or less if filing jointly).

 For eligibility and details on these programs, see IRS Publication 970, Tax Benefits for Education, or speak with a tax professional.